Veggies for Neighbors in Need

 - 1 in 5 of Maine’s children are food insecure

 - 13.6% of Mainers, roughly 181,000 people, are food insecure

 - Maine ranks last in New England and 38th nationally for food security

 With so many of our neighbors going hungry every day, and with the cost of high-quality food out of reach for many, Growing to Give was born through the work and passion of several like-minded friends and neighbors.

-We grow first-rate, high quality, organic produce – food that we believe everyone should be able to put on their family’s table, but is cost prohibitive for many.
+We grow first-rate, high quality, organic produce – food that we believe everyone should be able to put on their family’s table, but is cost-prohibitive for many.
 This food is delivered 3x/week to more than 20 local organizational recipients including food banks, pantries, Head Start centers, low-income elderly housing complexes, school backpack programs, WIC programs, and community kitchens that feed thousands of local people.
-We partner with volunteers from the Merrymeeting Gleaners, the Androscoggin Gleaners, and the Cumberland County Food Council to harvest and distribute our produce, often within hours of harvest, to those most in need in Brunswick, Bath, Lisbon Falls, Lewiston, Harpswell, and Freeport, among others.
+We partner with volunteers from the Merrymeeting Gleaners, the Androscoggin Gleaners, and the Cumberland County Food Council to harvest and distribute, often within hours of harvest, our produce to those most in need in Brunswick, Bath, Lisbon Falls, Lewiston, Harpswell, Freeport, among others.